kedron/python-number-to-string/README.md

    test.
 It has also mounted the top-level repo directory in /root/python-number-to-string This allows you to work with files using your preferred tools in the OS X environment, while any changes made are seen inside the VM.
-7. Let's build the NumberToString python module.
+7. Let's build and installthe NumberToString python module.

     # cd package
     # ./build_python_module.sh /root/python-number-to-string/lib/NumberToString

-   The build script should have dumped
+    Congratulations!
+Your package has been built to /tmp/tmp.dijDXpVEwK/dist/NumberToString-0.0.1.tar.gz

+   This script will build and package all code and related-resources needed and create an installable module in the lib/NumberToString/dist sub-directory.
+This module can then be installed using pip or another module installer:

+    # pip install /tmp/tmp.dijDXpVEwK/dist/NumberToString-0.0.1.linux-x86_64.tar.gz

+8.